• Home

 The first thing I want to comment on here is that the visitor experience at the Blue Falls has evolved A LOT over the years.
 Previously, you couldn’t visit without a guide because access to the falls was difficult, without a lot of infrastructure.

-The owners have slowly been increasing and improving access to the falls, with new trails and bridges and staircases installed to reduce steep climbs and river crossings in parts.
+The owners have slowly been increasing and improving access to the falls, with new trails, bridges and staircases installed to reduce steep climbs and river crossings in parts.

 Because of this, you do NOT need a guide to visit the Blue Falls of Costa Rica.

-If you purchase the standard entry ticket ($15 USD, also referred to as the ‘light’ option) OR if you go for the combo with Catarata del Toro ($25 USD, this combines the ‘light’ option as above with Catarata del Toro) you won’t have a guide.
+If you purchase the standard entry ticket ($19 USD) OR if you go for the combo with Catarata del Toro ($25 USD) you won’t have a guide.
 You don’t need to reserve in advance, and you can simply visit both attractions on your own schedule.

 When to visit the Blue Falls of Costa Rica